-Birte Forstmann, University of Amsterdam Integrative model-based cognitive neuroscience research unit http://ccneuro.org/ccn-blog/ How can we find out how the brain works?
-(2017)
+Birte Forstmann, University of Amsterdam Integrative model-based cognitive neuroscience research unit

 " I believe that formal models that make simultaneous predictions about different modalities such as behavior and the brain are powerful tools.
 Such tools could help to gain a better mechanistic understanding of brain function."